-• Estimation uncertainty relating to the global health pandemic on COVID-19
+Estimation uncertainty relating to the global health pandemic on COVID-19

 On March 11, 2020, the World Health Organization declared Covid-19 outbreak as a pandemic.
-Responding to the potentially serious threat that this pandemic has to public health, the Indian Government has taken a series of measures to contain the outbreak, which included imposing multiple 'lockdowns' across the country, from March 24, 2020, and extended up to May 31, 2020.
-All airline, road, and railway travel was suspended and hotels, offices, factories, schools, universities, restaurants, cinema, sports facilities & retail outlets, etc were closed, except for a few essential services/supplies like grocery stores, pharmacies, etc. There has been a partial lifting of the stringent measures in the last few days.
+Responding to the potentially serious threat that this pandemic has to public health, the Indian Government has taken a series of measures to contain the outbreak, which included imposing multiple 'lock-downs' across the country, from March 22, 2020, and extended up to June 30, 2020.